NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Results

 \section{Results}

-The average execution time of the NEO controller during the experiments was $9.8$\unit{ms}.
-This was using an Intel i7-8700K CPU with 12 cores at 3.70GHz in a single threaded process.
-Reducing the execution time is possible through using multithreading techniques as the program is easily parallelizable.
+The average execution time of the NEO controller during the experiments was $9.8$\unit{ms} using an Intel i7-8700K CPU with 12 cores at 3.70GHz in a single threaded process -- a control rate just above $100$\unit{Hz}.
+Each collision model to obstacle pair being considered in the controller (i.e. the minimum distance between them is less than $d_i$) takes $0.5$\unit{ms}.
+While this is an order-of-magnitude slower than vanilla RRMC it provides significant additional capability at a rate well in excess of typical vision sensors which have a refresh rate of $30$\unit{Hz} -- our controller is much faster than the slowest part of the pipeline.
+Reducing the execution time is possible since many parts of the controller, such as collision checking, are parallelizable.